Code-Institute-Submissions/comics/README.md

 <img src="https://raw.githubusercontent.com/bob134552/comics/master/static/images/config-vars.jpg" alt="config-vars">

-7. Once filled in you can then return to the "Deploy" tab and scroll to the bottom and click "Deploy branch"
+7. Once filled in you can then return to the "Deploy" tab and scroll to the bottom and click "Deploy branch".

+Your app should be deployed and a link will be available to view it.

 ### Notes:
 - You will need your own config vars.